dbeef/dotfiles/bash/README.md

 # Keybindings

 ```
+Consistent with vim setup:

 - <M-d> - Delete a word
-- <C-u> - Delete to the left of the cursor
+- <M-e> - Delete to the left of the cursor
-- <C-k> - Delete to the right of the cursor
+- <M-r> - Delete to the right of the cursor
 ```